IBM/svn-connector-for-storediq/README.md

   * *list_dir()* lists the files and sub-directories in the specified repository.
 This method gets called when we harvest the newly added volume in StoredIQ.
 The firt time call of list_dir(), internally calls checkout function.

   * *lstat()* gets called if a directory is chosen to list the files.
-This method retrieves the file system-specific attributes like size for the specified file.
+This method retrieves the file system-specific attributes like size, timestamp etc. for the specified file.

   > Note: This pattern provides you code only for read capability of svn connector.